telerik/xaml-docs/controls/radpasswordbox/getting-started.md

 ## Working with RadPasswordBox

-The Text property of the RadPasswordBox actually contains only the sequence of masking characters set by the PasswordChar property.
+The Text property of the RadPasswordBox contains only the sequence of masking characters set by the PasswordChar property.
 The actual input can be reached through the Password and SecurePassword properties.
 These properties are not dependency properties (cannot be bound) due to security reasons.
-To get these properties in MVVM you can pass the RadPasswordBox element to a command from your view model.
+To get these properties in MVVM, you can pass the RadPasswordBox element to a command from your view model.
 Let's demonstrates this with some code.

 First we will declare the RadPasswordBox in XAML and bind a RadButton control Command property to a command from your view model.

-#### __[XAML] Example 3: Setting a watermark__
+#### __[XAML] Example 3: Declare the RadPasswordBox in XAML__

 {{region passwordbox-getting-started_2}}
 	<StackPanel Orientation="Horizontal" VerticalAlignment="Center" HorizontalAlignment="Center" >